Israel-Hezbollah tension expands to Golan Heights amid rocket attack

 Israel annexed the Golan Heights in 1981 in a move not recognized by the international community, with the exception of the United States since 2019.

-Hezbollah said the barrage of Katyusha rockets had targeted the nearby Amiad military base, adding that the attack came as retaliation for the overnight strikes on Hezbollah's ammunition depots.
+Hezbollah said the barrage of Katyusha rockets had targeted the nearby Amiad military base, adding that the attack was in retaliation for the overnight strikes on its ammunition depots.
 It was the second night in a row that Israeli jets struck ammunition depots deep in eastern Lebanon.

-The Israeli military rejected the claim that the rockets were targeting the Amiad base.
+The Israeli military rejected the claim that the Amiad base had been the target.
 Spokesperson Daniel Hagari warned Wednesday on X, "Once again, Hezbollah fires indiscriminately at Israeli civilians.
 Like any country that protects its citizens, we will act accordingly."

 Ongoing escalation

-Tensions between the Israeli military and Hezbollah have spiked in recent weeks following the assassinations of Hezbollah commander Fuad Shukr in Beirut on July 31 and Hamas leader Ismail Haniyeh in Tehran less than 24 hours later.
-Israel took credit fo Shukr's killing and is widely beleived to be responsible for Haniyeh's.
+Tensions between the Israeli military and Hezbollah have spiked in recent weeks following the assassinations of Hezbollah commander Fuad Shukr in Beirut on July 31 and Hamas political leader Ismail Haniyeh in Tehran less than 24 hours later.
+Israel took credit for Shukr's killing and is widely believed to be responsible for Haniyeh's death.